rivoric/rustme/README.md

 # rustme
-Basic Rust programming code snippets and documentation
+Basic Rust programming code snippets and documentation.
+See docs/ folder for more info.